 Here at Life On The Up, we love inspiring our readers.
 So it may come as a shock that I unfollowed a lot of motivational and inspirational pages.
 I was following A LOT.
 And I noticed that I wasn’t feeling quite as inspired, positive, or motivated as I had hoped.
 But why?
 I would read an inspirational quote, feel great about it, but then that feeling would fade as quickly as it took me to double tap.
 I think seeing so many positive quotes made me numb to the actual message that was intended.
 Also, it felt kind of fake or didn’t connect with me after a while.
 I needed pages with actual tips, honest stories, and pages that didn’t just sound like a Hallmark card.
 It needed to be informative, honest, and raw.
 So now, I follow only a few.
 I follow pages that are informational and practical.
 Everyone is different and not all motivational pages are the same.
 It’s important to find what kind of pages work for you and help you.

-When social media was brand-spanking new (I’m showing my age a bit) it was cool to follow celebrities.
+When social media was brand-spanking-new (I’m showing my age a bit) it was cool to follow celebrities.
 It was refreshing to see their personal pictures and to get a glimpse of their lives out of the spotlight.
 However, recently, most celebrity accounts feel like ad space in cute little squares.
+They are constantly pushing products I doubt they actually use.
 I found myself rolling my eyes mostly or feeling worse about myself.
 I felt like I was behind, not doing enough, and just not able to keep up with the perfect world people portray on social media.
-For me, it was pointless to follow celebs, because I’d know what was going on a a anyway from my friends and family who’d post or share celeb news or I’d see or hear something about their lives on TV.
+For me, it was pointless to follow celebs, because I’d know what was going on anyway from my friends and family who’d post or share celeb news or I’d see or hear something about their lives on TV.
 It didn’t make sense that I was constantly updated on someone else’s life that had nothing to do with my own.
 And so, I don’t follow celebs anymore.

 There are some people we wish we didn’t have to follow on social media.
 If someone is toxic in my life, I cut them off.
 But sometimes there are people who are not quite toxic but are irritating like relatives or coworkers.
 Not adding them or unfriending them may cause more tension and drama than necessary.
 So, I recommend “hiding” their posts from your feed.
 Facebook and Instagram have options where you can still keep someone added, but see less or none of what they post.
 I have done this to several people.
 So I may not have technically unfollowed them, but I don’t interact with them on social media or see their posts.